3 in 4 firms in Singapore, ANZ see zero trust frameworks as vital amid pandemic

 Perceptions of cybersecurity

-More than 40 percent of the respondents in Australia and New Zealand stated that they focused more on cybersecurity to better protect their organisation from attacks.
+More than 40% of the respondents in Australia and New Zealand stated that they focused more on cybersecurity to better protect their organisation from attacks.
 In contrast, enterprises in Singapore showed a slightly lower average increase in cybersecurity licensing, with 56% of respondents reporting a 1-5% increase, compared to the overall average of 60% of enterprises reporting the same over all regions.

 The pandemic has also resulted in a reduction of cybersecurity budgets, with a majority of enterprises across Singapore (58%) stating that they would stop buying new cybersecurity solutions and only focus on vital refreshes.